 For anyone that’s worried about web hosting storage, this plan comes with 100 GB, 60 email addresses, 30 websites, and unlimited data transfer.

-The downside of picking a Singapore-based company like this one and not other brands is that it doesn’t have the global reach that a lot of other competitors do.
+The downside of picking a Singapore-based company like this one and not other brands is that it doesn’t have the global reach that many other competitors do.
 Your local audience will have no trouble with site speed or page loading times, but if you’re trying to reach a global audience, this might not be the right host.

 Cost (USD): $2.95/month for Lite Plan, $5.95/month for Pro Plan, $11.95/month for Premium Plan